10clouds/flutter-starter-generators/README.md

 Generators use [Mustache](https://mustache.github.io/) templates to place variables into code and file names.

+You need to mark every file that needs to be processed by adding `.template` at the end of its filename.

 Creating new generator you can use project variables:
 ```
 {{project.name}}